drorm/ria/README.md

-# DANI: Database and Natural-Language Interface
+# Ria GPT natural language interface to Postgres

-Dani is a tool that allows you to easily query a database using natural language.
+Ria, Relational Information Assistant, is a tool that allows you to easily query a database using natural language.
 Simply enter your request in English , and Dani will translate your request into a SQL query, run the query, and return the results to you.

 ## Installation